Endothelium

-Endothelial cells in direct contact with blood are called vascular endothelial cells whereas those in direct contact with lymph are known as lymphatic endothelial cells.
+Endothelial cells in direct contact with blood are called vascular endothelial cells, whereas those in direct contact with lymph are known as lymphatic endothelial cells.
 Vascular endothelial cells line the entire circulatory system, from the heart to the smallest capillaries.

 These cells have unique functions that include fluid filtration, such as in the glomerulus of the kidney, blood vessel tone, hemostasis, neutrophil recruitment, and hormone trafficking.
 Endothelium of the interior surfaces of the heart chambers is called endocardium.
 An impaired function can lead to serious health issues throughout the body.

 Structure

-The endothelium is a thin layer of single flat (squamous) cells that line the interior surface of blood vessels and lymphatic vessels.
+The endothelium is a thin layer of single flat (squamous) cells that line the interior surface of blood vessels and lymphatic vessels, and are anchored to the basal lamina (also known as the basement membrane).
+Endothelial cells are attached to each other via tight junctions.

 Endothelium is of mesodermal origin.
 Both blood and lymphatic capillaries are composed of a single layer of endothelial cells called a monolayer.
-In straight sections of a blood vessel, vascular endothelial cells typically align and elongate in the direction of fluid flow.
+In straight sections of a blood vessel, vascular endothelial cells typically align and elongate in the direction of fluid flow to minimize shear stress forces.

+Classifications

+Endothelia is typically classified into three groups, defined by: